Tree-Yang/Tools/Readme.md

 - This is a Abaqus input file demonstrating how to export global stiffness/mass matrix by using '\*Matrix Generate' and '\*Matrix Output' commands.
 - This Abaqus input file is used together with matreader_abaq2matlab.m

+### figetdata.m

+* This is a function to get data from '*.fig' files created by MATLAB.
+* The data will be stored in cell format.